kodiii/SolBot-PPtrading/Instructions.md

    - Use `npm run reset-paper` to clear all paper trading data
    - Check database connectivity if dashboard fails to load

+3. Web Dashboard Issues:
+   - Ensure both frontend and API server started successfully with `./dev.sh`
+   - Check browser console for error messages
+   - Verify your `.env.local` configuration

-3. For any other issues:
+4. For any other issues:
    - Check the console output for error messages
    - Ensure all environment variables are properly set
    - Verify your wallet has sufficient SOL for transactions